The Tale of the Land of Green Ginger

 The book was adapted for television on Shirley Temple's Storybook.

 The book is one of the first by a modern writer to tell the story of what happens in the world of a fairy tale after "they all lived happily ever after", and is particularly highly regarded for its amusing word-play.

 The book was a big enough success that it encouraged MGM to hire Langley to adapt another children's book, The Wonderful Wizard of Oz, for the 1939 film.

 The story was read by Kenneth Williams for the BBC's Jackanory in December 1968.

+The story inspired a track by The Orb for their 2004 album Bicycles & Tricycles.